footedr/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 Multi-stage Build
 =================

+Approx. Time: 30 min.

 In Node, we deploy our source.
 In .NET Core, we build first, and deploy built artifacts.
 A multi-stage build allows us to deploy smaller images because we're not deploying build tools or source code.

 Step 1: Build the Dockerfile
 ----------------------------